andrewlikescats/andrewlikescats/README.md

 <br/> 5. *PLEASE dont correct/mock my english when i mispell sumn, i have a total*
 <br/> *of 0 respect for that language <3*

-<br/> ૮ ˶ˆ꒳ˆ˵ ა that's about it, thank you for checking this out !! ♡
+<br/>  that's about it, thank you for checking this out !! ♡

 <!---